The Mn Criminal Defense, Personal Injury & Family Law Blog

 June 10, 2021

 Calculating the average cost of a divorce is a bit like calculating the average price of a house.
 There is a significant discrepancy, to say the least.
 Former Today Show host Matt Lauer recently listed his Hamptons estate for $44 million.
 A small house in an older section of Buffalo will cost a lot, lot less than that.
 So, the average price of the two means almost nothing.

 Therefore, if you ask a Buffalo, MN divorce lawyer a question like “How much does the average divorce cost?”, the only honest answer is “more than you expect.”
-Marriage dissolution proceedings vary so much that such estimates are basically meaningless.
+Anyone who gives you a different answer is most likely inexperienced or simply telling you what you want to hear.
+Marriage dissolution proceedings vary so much that blanket cost estimates are basically meaningless.